Chapter 3

 So this coy thing gives Medic pause.
 He’s not sure he’s got the patience for the withdrawn eagerness with which Elvis waits to be questioned, only to produce simple-minded answers at the end of it.

 In fact, Medic is a little unsure of what to make of Elvis in general.
 He feels like he could easily be ten years Elvis’ senior, a feeling heightened by the young man’s deferential demeanour.
-But the spiky hair, the compact and powerful physique poured into a t-shirt bearing a pithy message, even the large brass Texas belt buckle and complementary gilded sneakers, they all suggest a youthful confidence that seems to be either absent or suppressed.
+But the spiky hair, the compact and powerful physique poured into a tight t-shirt bearing a pithy message, even the large brass Texas belt buckle and complementary gilded sneakers, they all suggest a youthful confidence that seems to be either absent or suppressed.

 “So … when did Dmitri recruit you?” asks Medic, eager to get onto a new topic.